HsiangHung/Machine_Learning_Note/Clustering/DBSCAN/README.md

 DBSCAN doesn’t perform as well as others when the clusters are of **varying density** [[George Seif]][The 5 Clustering Algorithms Data Scientists Need to Know].
 This is because the setting of the distance threshold ε and minPoints for identifying the neighborhood points will vary from cluster to cluster when the density varies.

+## HDBSCAN

+[HDBSCAN](https://hdbscan.readthedocs.io/en/latest/comparing_clustering_algorithms.html#hdbscan) is a recent algorithm developed to allow varying density clusters.
+The algorithm starts off much the same as DBSCAN: we transform the space according to density, exactly as DBSCAN does, and perform single linkage clustering on the transformed space.
+Instead of taking an epsilon value as a cut level for the dendrogram however, a different approach is taken: the dendrogram is condensed by viewing splits that result in a small number of points splitting off as points ‘falling out of a cluster’.
+This results in a smaller tree with fewer clusters that ‘lose points’.
+Also see [[Pepe Berba]][A gentle introduction to HDBSCAN and density-based clustering]

 ## Summary